Tim Murphy (Canadian politician)

-Timothy John Murphy (born August 7, 1959) is a former Canadian politician and was the chief of staff of the Prime Minister's Office under Paul Martin's government.
+Timothy John Murphy (born August 7, 1959) is a Canadian executive and former politician who served as the chief of staff of the Prime Minister's Office under Paul Martin's government.
 He was CEO of McMillan LLP between 2022 and 2024, and is the current chair of the Windsor–Detroit Bridge Authority.

 Background

 Tim Murphy was born in Barrie, Ontario.
 He obtained a Bachelor of Arts degree from Queen's University in 1982 and a law degree from the University of Toronto.
 He practiced law with Blake, Cassels & Graydon and also served as a special advisor to Attorney General Ian Scott and a senior advisor to Ontario Minister of Education Sean Conway.
 In 1989–90, he ran the Ontario Campaign during Paul Martin's first unsuccessful bid for the leadership of the Liberal Party of Canada.
 In 2022 he became CEO of McMillan LLP.
 He lives in Toronto with his wife and daughter.